The-Portal-Bot/Documentation/portal-website/src/pages/help.md

 #### A. First create a music channel and then just type the song you want.

 Portal's music player resides in a text channel.
-Rather than requesting a song via a command you simply type the song you wish to listen in the music channel, and portal magically appears and plays it for you.
+Rather than requesting a song via a command you simply type the song you wish to listen to, in the music channel, and portal magically appear and play it for you.

 Guide
 1. Create a music channel by simply typing _(if it doesn't exist)_